soo-park/organza/README.md

 JS plug-in generates the chart structure.
-A table of hierarchy exists in the data model to accomodate complicated organizational structural needs.
+A table of hierarchy exists in the data model to accommodate complicated organizational structural needs.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/orgchart.gif?raw=true "Optional Title")